-Ginger Root is an indispensable ingredient in Asian cooking and sticks of young ginger are often served as dippers with a spicy sauce in Thailand.
+Ginger Root is an indispensable ingredient used in Asian cooking and the young sticks of ginger are often utilised as a method of dipping into a spicy sauce here in Thailand.

 It's believed that ginger is indigenous to the tropical jungles of South East Asia and was introduced to China by way of India more than two thousand years ago.
 Ginger is a rhizome meaning that the stem grows underground and the colour will range from pale pink when very young to a golden beige when matured.
 As the rhizome settles it becomes dry with paper-like skin.